israelburigo/things/README.md

 **Fallbacks**

-The Fallback class wraps the try-catch instruction, and can return the result function of the call.
+The Fallback class wraps the try-catch instruction and can return the result function of the `Call`.
-You can use WhenErrorDo's methods to check the error type or only do something when error and continue to return the value that you desire without breaks your flow.
+You can use `WhenErrorDo's` methods to check the error type or only do something when error and continue to return the value that you desire without breaks your flow.

 **C#:**
 ````